Can Crypto Derail The Global Race To Net-Zero

 Nothing can stop an idea whose time has come.
 Not even apocalypse.
 Experts believe that while Bitcoin and Ethereum are energy-guzzling cryptos, there are other coins that consume far less energy.
 “People are investing time and resources in finding solutions to the sustainability problem associated with crypto.
 There are a number of cryptocurrencies that show the way forward,” said Parul Soni, Global Managing Partner, Thinkthrough Consulting.

-Soni gives the example of cryptocurrency Algorand , which does not involve mining. “ The currency was designed to be energy efficient and has committed to offsetting any emission gaps to reduce its environmental impact further,” he says.
+Soni gives the example of the cryptocurrency Algorand, which does not involve mining.“ The currency was designed to be energy efficient and has committed to offsetting any emission gaps to reduce its environmental impact further,” he says.

 In response to the growing criticism of Bitcoin and other proof-of-work cryptocurrencies, the industry has come together to address the issue.
 To find a solution to the problem, a private sector partnership known as the Crypto Climate Accord (CCA) was floated in April 2021 with a mission to decarbonize the cryptocurrency and blockchain industry, by making crypto mining green.
 The United Nations Framework Convention on Climate Change (UNFCCC) Climate Champions, has also lent support to the CCA initiative.